From “Flying Blind” to Data-Driven Confidence

 Choosing to implement a data layer is a shift from a tactical “tag-on-page” mindset to a strategic approach to data architecture.
 The benefits are substantial and address the core weaknesses of older methods.

-• Data Richness: This is the most significant advantage.
+- Data Richness: This is the most significant advantage.
 A URL alone cannot convey dynamic, transaction-specific information.
 The data layer can carry a wealth of contextual data, such as unique transaction IDs to prevent duplicate conversions, precise revenue values for ROAS calculations, currency codes, and even detailed product information.
-This rich data unlocks more sophisticated reporting, audience building, and optimization capabilities within Google Ads.
+This rich data unlocks more sophisticated reporting, audience building, and optimisation capabilities within Google Ads.

 The following table provides an at-a-glance comparison to help illustrate these points when discussing implementation with stakeholders.